Jacksonville Veterans Job Fair

 Follow RecruitMilitary signs to the event space.

-FREE parking is available in lot C/D. Enter the building through the East Club Gate North and through the front doors of the East Touchdown Club.
+FREE parking is available in Lot C with Lot D being used for overflow.
+Enter the building through the East Club Gate North and through the front doors of the East Touchdown Club.

 “Americans may be shocked to learn that there is no veterans’ unemployment crisis.
 The unemployment rate in 2014 for post-9/11 veterans was 7.2 percent, the lowest level in seven years of tracking these veterans. ”